 Symptoms of Macular Degeneration

-Decreased function of the central retina is a direct result of macular degeneration.
-The retina is the most important of the vision process.
-As the retina becomes worse, a patient notices objects not appearing as colorful as they once had.
-Progressively, the disease causes more damage to the retina and objects may appear to be missing pieces.
-Lines that use to be straight may suddenly be blurry or wavy.
+As the retina becomes worse, a patient might notice objects that were once colorful now appear dull — and objects may appear to be missing pieces.
+Lines that used to be straight may also suddenly become blurry or wavy.

 Make an appointment with Dr. Benaim immediately if you notice:

 - Changes in your central vision

 While there is no “cure” for age-related macular degeneration, there are a number of treatment options.

 There is currently no cure for macular degeneration, but there are a number of treatments available that may slow the process, including Photodynamic Therapy (PVT).
 PVT is used to seal leaky blood vessels in the retina.